rafiqul-bashar/HuluClone/README.md

-## Live Site -
+## Live Site - hulu-clone-au2xfdl24-mnimachon-gmailcom.vercel.app

-## This is Hulu Clone App
+# This is Hulu Clone App

-# I Used NextJs and TailWindCss to Practice My Work
+## I Used NextJs and TailWindCss to Practice My Work

-# HuluClone